-The average company doesn’t necessarily start thinking about taxes until after they close out the current year’s books.
-Between the year-end close and the December holidays, you may not have much free time on your hands to think about April 15, but it’s never too early to start tax preparation if you don’t want to start each new year behind the curve.
+The average business owner doesn’t necessarily start thinking about taxes until after closing the current year’s books.
+Between the year-end close and the December holidays, you may not have much free time to think about April 15.

 Payroll Tax Preparation

-On the other hand, you may have to gather salary and taxes paid information from a number of sources for manual compilation.
-When this is the case, gathering what you already have for each employee will mean less work after you complete the last payroll cycle for the year.
-Anything you can do to plan ahead now will mean more time to devote to revenue generation in January.
+On the other hand, you may have to manually gather salary and taxes-paid information from a number of sources.
+When this is the case, gathering what you already have for each employee on a monthly basis will mean less work after completing the year’s last payroll cycle.

 Supporting Tax Document Preparation